tukue/realtime-mobility/README.md

-# Stockholm transportation learning
+# Stockholm transportation planner learning app
-app

 A real-time web application for tracking bus, train, metro, tram, and ship arrivals in Stockholm using SL (Storstockholms Lokaltrafik) APIs.